warte67/SDOM/docs/progress.md

 ---
 ## Next Steps:

-- `Checkbox` and `Radiobox` need to make use of multi-sized `SpriteSheets` like the `RangeControls` now do.
+- **Standardize the DisplayObject interface for C++ and LUA:**
+  - `Label` should now be the model for standardization for C++ and LUA
   - Add more comprehensive UnitTests to verify that all C++ and LUA bindings are presnet and functional:
     - Add `Group` unit tests to validate Lua all property setting and resource resolution.
     - Add `Button` unit tests to validate Lua all property setting, label access, and event listener behavior.
     - Add `Checkbox` unit tests to validate Lua all property setting, label access, and event listener behavior.
     - Add `Frame` unit tests to validate Lua all property setting and icon rendering.
     - Add `IPanelObject` unit tests to validate Lua all property setting and icon rendering.
     - Add `TTFAsset` unit tests to validate Lua all property setting and icon rendering.
     - Add `TruetypeFont` unit tests to validate Lua all property setting and icon rendering.
     - Add `BitmapFont` unit tests to validate Lua all property setting and icon rendering.
     - Add `IconButton` unit tests to validate Lua all property setting and icon rendering.
     - Add `ArrowButton` unit tests to validate Lua all property setting and icon rendering.
     - Add `IButtonObject` unit tests to validate Lua all property setting and icon rendering.
     - Add `TristateButton` unit tests to validate Lua all property setting and icon rendering.
     - Add `CheckButton` unit tests to validate Lua all property setting and icon rendering.
     - Add `RadioButton` unit tests to validate Lua all property setting and icon rendering.
     - Add `IRangeControl` unit tests to validate Lua all property setting and icon rendering.
     - Add `Slider` unit tests to validate Lua all property setting and icon rendering.
     - Add `ProgressBar` unit tests to validate Lua all property setting and icon rendering.
     - Add `Scrollbar` unit tests to validate Lua all property setting and icon rendering.

 ---
 ## Long Term To Do: